 Randy and I, with and without the girls, have eaten our way around Hong Kong, Vietnam and Cambodia, enjoyed scuba-diving in Fiji and Hawaii, backpacked around Europe, Nicaragua, Honduras and West Africa, lived in Japan, driven around Iceland, rented apartments in France, enjoyed the Christmas markets in Germany, gone fishing in Alaska, enjoyed Disneyland, relaxed in all-inclusive resorts in Cuba, Mexico & Costa Rica and rushed through a layover in Morocco.
-Our next BIG planned adventure is an epic one-year Round The World trip through the developing world.
+We’re currently on an epic one-year Round The World trip through non-English, non-Western countries.

 A bit more about me!!
 I am a Canadian girl with a severe case of wanderlust.
 I also like to keep myself busy.
 For my day job I’m an eye doctor and run my own clinic.
 My other job would be scheming!
 I am a sucker for “vorfreud”, anticipatory pleasure, and get excited just by the thought of traveling.
 I love sitting down with a glass of wine to plan our next adventure.
 Knowing what we can and should do on our travels helps to satisfy my type-A personality and lets me feel in control.
 It also allows a great deal of flexibility (very important with kids) to ensure we make the most of every destination without a scheduled itinerary.
 I usually have at least one trip-planning on the go, and am starting on the next one as soon as we take-off to go anywhere.

 Randy is the technical brain behind Where Is The World.
 He runs his own business from home giving him lots of time to work on projects schemed up by me!
 Often he pretends to think that many of my travel plans are ridiculous but he never complains about coming along.
 Sometimes he even schemes up some pretty good ideas himself!
 Luckily for me, he almost never says “no”.